joshisumit/eks-dns-troubleshooter/README.md

 ## Notes
 - Tool tested for EKS version 1.14 onwards
+- In order to check errors in coredns pod logs, make sure to enable `log` plugin in the coredns ConfigMap before running the tool.
 - Two files are generated inside a pod:
   1.  `/var/log/eks-dns-tool.log` - Tool execution logs which can be used for debugging purpose
   2.  `/var/log/eks-dns-diag-summary.json` - Final Diagnosis result in JSON format